BaristaVentures/code_style/backend/status_codes.md

 CORS errors
 -----------

-A `403 Forbidden`
-CORS errors will follow the same error format and structure as every other endpoint of the API.
+The `403 Forbidden` CORS error will follow the same error format and structure as every other endpoint of the API.

 Error example:
 ```json